PompeyWayner/java-BillsApp/README.md

 - Updated UI created and existing components linked.
 - Number Of UI nodes to be implemented in future versions
 - MainWindow CSS updated.

+Git Commit - 15-09-2019
+- Main Bill TableView updated to include a CheckBox.
+Bills can be selected/deselected to be included in the Bills Total.
+- Unchecked Bills are 'Ghosted'.
+- Bills selected total created.
+- Wayne, Nicki, Extra TableViews update with correct Bills in each.